AdaCore/libadalang/user_manual/ada_api_tutorial.rst

 Another useful thing to do with nodes is to relate them to the original source code.
-The first obvious way to do this is to get the source code excerpts that were parsed to create them: the ``Libadalang.Analysis.Text`` node primitive does this.
+The first obvious way to do this is to get the source code excerpts that were parsed to create them: the ``Libadalang.Analysis.Debug_Text`` node primitive does this.
 Another way is to get the source location corresponding to the first/last tokens that belong to this node: the ``Libadalang.Analysis.Sloc_Range`` node primitive will do this, returning a ``Langkit_Support.Slocs.Source_Location_Range`` record.
 This provides the expected start/end line/column numbers.